filippvl/rvncd/README.md

 # RVNCD
 Compiled Revanced APK's for friends and family.
 Follow this guide to compile it yourself: [Revanced Managed Guide for Dummies](https://www.reddit.com/r/revancedapp/comments/xlcny9/revanced_manager_guide_for_dummies/)

+## Table of contents:
 - how to install (to be created)
 - settings inside the app (to be created)
 - [list of applied patches](https://github.com/filippvl/rvncd#list-of-applied-patches)

 ## List of applied patches:
 - client spoof
 - copy video url